-Investment Adviser: Clark Capital Management Group, Inc., (the "Adviser") located at 1650 Market Street, 53rd floor, Philadelphia, Pennsylvania 19103, serves as investment adviser to the Funds.
+Investment Adviser: Clark Capital Management Group, Inc., located at 1650 Market Street, 53rd floor, Philadelphia, PA 19103, serves as investment adviser to the Funds.
 Subject to the authority of the Board of Trustees, the Adviser is responsible for the overall management of the Funds' business affairs.
 The Adviser is responsible for selecting the Funds' investments according to their investment objective, polices, and restrictions.
 The Adviser was established in 1986 and serves individual investors, corporations, foundations, retirements plans and pooled investment vehicles such as the Funds.
 In addition to the Funds, the Adviser serves as investment Adviser to three other mutual funds within the Trust.
 It has served as an investment adviser to mutual funds since 2010.
-As of October 31, 2023, the Adviser had approximately \$30.3 billion in assets under advisement.
+As of October 31, 2024, the Adviser had approximately \$39.9 billion in assets under advisement.

-Pursuant to an investment advisory agreement between the Navigator Equity Hedged Fund and Navigator Ultra Short Bond Fund each pay the Adviser, on a monthly basis, an annual advisory fee equivalent to 0.75% and 0.30% of the Funds' average daily net assets, respectively.
+Pursuant to an investment advisory agreement between the Navigator Ultra Short Bond Fund, the Fund pays on a monthly basis, an annual advisory fee equivalent to 0.30% of the Funds' average daily net assets, respectively.